Trushang-Patel/HACKIITK-2/README.md

 A demo showcasing the bot detection system and its functionality is available.

-Click here to watch the vedio: https://drive.google.com/file/d/1MJey9QfCXCS06UuNklBpDK5EAHssjcg0/view?usp=sharing
+Click here to watch the video: https://drive.google.com/file/d/1MJey9QfCXCS06UuNklBpDK5EAHssjcg0/view?usp=sharing